-Around 1 in 100 people in the UK have coeliac disease, when a person’s immune response to gluten attacks the tissues in their digestive system.
-Many are not diagnosed and untreated patients have an increased risk of anaemia, osteoporosis and cancer.
+Around 1 in 100 people in the UK have coeliac disease.
+Having this condition means your immune system attacks the tissues in your digestive system when you eat gluten.
+Many people who have the condition haven’t yet been diagnosed with it.
+People with untreated coeliac disease have an increased risk of anaemia, osteoporosis and cancer.
 The only treatment available is a gluten free diet.

 Diagnosing coeliac disease can be difficult.
-Some patients may not have symptoms, while others have non-specific symptoms such as indigestion or bloating.
+Some people may not have any symptoms, while others have non-specific symptoms such as indigestion or bloating.
 It’s thought only one in three people with coeliac disease are actually diagnosed.

 Guidelines recommend that adults and children “at high risk” of coeliac disease should be offered testing.
 However, it is not clear which groups are at high enough risk to justify routine testing, which symptoms should lead to testing, which tests should be offered, and whether a biopsy (taking a small tissue sample) to confirm the diagnosis is necessary.

-This project will investigate the best testing strategy for identifying adults and children with coeliac disease, that is both cost-effective and acceptable to patients.
+This project was aimed at investigating the best testing strategy for identifying adults and children with coeliac disease.
+This strategy would have to be both cost-effective and acceptable to patients.

-We want to establish who should be tested for coeliac disease, what tests should be offered, and whether a biopsy is necessary for all patients.
+We wanted to establish who should be tested for coeliac disease, what tests should be offered, and whether a biopsy is necessary for all patients.

-We found strong evidence that people with family history of coeliac disease, dermatitis herpetiformis (a skin condition caused by a reaction to gluten ingestion), anaemia, type 1 diabetes, migraines, HLA DQ2/8 risk genotype, osteoporosis, or chronic liver disease are more than twice as likely to have coeliac disease than the general population.
+We found strong evidence that people with a family history of coeliac disease, dermatitis herpetiformis (a skin condition caused by a reaction to gluten ingestion), anaemia, type 1 diabetes, migraines, certain genes, osteoporosis, or chronic liver disease are more than twice as likely to have coeliac disease than the general population.
 Additionally, close relatives of people with coeliac disease are three times as likely to have it themselves.
 These signs and symptoms could therefore help identify patients who would benefit from testing.

 Migraine and chronic liver disease are not yet included as a risk factor in all guidelines.
-We suggest it may be appropriate for these to be added to guidelines.
+We think it may be appropriate for these to be added to guidelines.

 Other signs including gastrointestinal symptoms (such as diarrhoea, constipation and abdominal pain), psoriasis, epilepsy, inflammatory bowel disease, systemic lupus erythematosus, fractures, type 2 diabetes and multiple sclerosis were not shown to be reliable indicators of the disease.

-We expect the results of this study to change the way patients with coeliac disease are identified in the UK.
+We expect the results of this study to change the way people with coeliac disease are identified in the UK.

 The University of Bristol is internationally renowned and one of the very best in the UK, due to its outstanding teaching and research, its superb facilities and highly talented students and staff.
 Its students thrive in a rich academic environment which is informed by world-leading research.
 It hosts the Elizabeth Blackwell Institute for Health Research.